(265 days)

 - Comparative animal tissue histology studies: (In-Vivo and Ex-Vivo)

-- Sample size: 51 patients, 48 completed the study.
+- Sample size: 51 patients (48 completed the study).

-- Data source: two clinics (US, Israel)
+- Data provenance: Two clinics (US, Israel).

-- GAIS assessment was performed at the follow up visit compared to baseline.
-The mean score at Visit 5 (1st follow up) was 3.54±0.68.
-The mean score remained almost the same, 3.52±0.58 at Visit 6 (3-month FU).
-Most of the subjects achieved the highest improvement grade (grade 4, 75-100 %).
-At least 2 out of the 3 raters were in agreement for grading 83.3% of subjects as responders.
+- GAIS assessment: Performed at follow-up compared to baseline.
+Mean score at Visit 5 was 3.54±0.68, and 3.52±0.58 at Visit 6 (3-month FU).
+Most subjects achieved the highest improvement grade (grade 4, 75-100%).

 Image /page/0/Picture/0 description: The image contains the logo of the U.S. Food and Drug Administration (FDA).
 The logo consists of two parts: the Department of Health & Human Services logo on the left and the FDA acronym with the full name of the agency on the right.
 The FDA part of the logo is in blue, with the acronym in a square and the full name written out to the right of the square.